 “The cloud” or cloud computing utilizes a network of servers that host data and deliver services.
 An example of using the cloud for hosting data would be backing up the content on your iPhone to iCloud, or uploading files to Dropbox.
 The service delivery function of the cloud often consists of subscription-based software programs that are accessed online, otherwise known as Software-as-a-Service or SaaS.

 Most modern digital signage solutions include cloud-based digital signage software.
-But before purchasing a cloud-based solution – like the one CrownTV offers – you may want to know:
+But before purchasing a cloud-based solution, you may want to know:

 - what it is and how it works